Fried chicken who does not like this one? I guess everyone knows what I am talking about so let’s go ahead and see where this humble dish came from.

 - Heat up oil in a pressure cooker or any heavy pot with a good heavy lid.

-- Once the oil is hot bring down the heat to low and add chicken pieces one by one.
+- Once the oil is hot bring down the heat to medium and add chicken pieces one at a time.
 Cover the pot and let it deep fry for 8-12 minutes depending on the thickness of the chicken meat.

 - Serve hot with chicken gravy or tomato ketchup.